 Sure enough, when the starship Message Bearer (Thuktun-Flishithy) arrives, our orbital welcoming party gets wasted.
 Earth's satellite systems are polished off with dismaying efficiency.
-The authors hammer home the tactical advantages of space-based weaponry: anything and everything can be smeared by lasers or guided meteorites.
+The authors hammer home the tactical advantages of space-based weaponry: anything and everything can be smeared at short notice by lasers or guided meteorites ("smart rocks").
 Nuclear attack cleans out the alien beachhead in Kansas (!), only for the colonialist fithp to drop their secret weapon, the Foot.
 It's actually not very secret, especially if you've read Lucifer's Hammer....

 With chilling enthusiasm, the authors note that their situation justifies the building of the filthiest spacecraft ever proposed: Orion.
 Pogoing into the sky on a column of atomic explosions, it's Earth's last chance.
 The final sections are thrill-a-second stuff.